What is a Facelift?

 How Long Will the Results of Your Facelift Last?

 A facelift removes excess skin and repositions fat and muscle to reduce jowls and smooth the jawline for a more youthful appearance.
-These results generally last between 5 to 10 years or longer in many cases.
+These results generally last between 5 to 15 years or longer in many cases, depending on the type and style of facelift performed.
 It is important to keep in mind that the effects of aging, gravity, and environmental factors will continue to affect the smoothness, sagging, and wrinkling of your face and neck.
 Meticulous skin care is critical to maximize the effectiveness and longevity of your surgical results.

 Are there other procedures that could be done along with facelift surgery to enhance the overall appearance of my face?

-A facelift is often performed in conjunction with a neck lift, brow lift, or eyelid surgery to enhance the overall youthful appearance.
-BOTOX® Cosmetic injections are a non-surgical alternative that may temporarily reduce the amount of lines and wrinkles in your face and neck.
+A facelift is often performed in conjunction with a neck lift, brow lift, lip lift, or eyelid surgery to enhance the overall youthful appearance.
+Skin resurfacing techniques such as laser or Renuvion (J-Plasma) can also be performed in conjunction with surgery to “polish” the final result.
+BOTOX® Cosmetic injections are a non-surgical alternative that may temporarily reduce the number of lines and wrinkles in your face and neck.

 A facelift is considered cosmetic surgery and, therefore, is not covered by insurance.
 You are responsible for the full payment of the procedure.
 Cost and payment information will be fully discussed with you during your initial consultation.